 The terms of sale will become legally binding once the two parties exchange the contracts.
 What this means is that everything included in the legal documents must be executed.
-If either party doesn’t meet the terms of sale, they will have to face the consequences.
+If either party doesn’t meet the terms of sale, they may have to face legal consequences.

 For instance, if the contract doesn’t provide a specific agreement for available items to be removed, then it means that there’s no way to enforce their removal legally.
 The buyer will, therefore, have to carry the costs of having these items removed.

 If the contract had captured any specific agreements on the removal of such items, and the seller fails to provide vacant completion, the buyer may choose to proceed in various ways.
 Some of the options available to a buyer will include: